jona04/scripts-fpa/README.md

 This repository contains all the code implementing the Fixed Point method to solve the Quadratic Convex Separable Knapsack (QSKP) problem, as described in the manuscript

  * A. Alves, J.O.L.
 Silva, L.C.
 Matioli, P.S.M.
 Santos, S.S.
 Souza.
-"A fixed-point algorithm for solving quadratic convex separable knapsack problems".
+"An accelerated fixed-point algorithm  applied to quadratic convex separable knapsack problems".

 ## Important Note